Coproduct for the Yangian of an affine Kac-Moody algebra: Operators on modules in the category

 \subsection{Commutation relations and reflection operators}

-The goal of this subsection is to obtain relations (see Proposition \ref{prop:Jroot} and Corollary \ref{cor:JJ}) which will be useful in the next section to verify that the coproduct on $Y(\g)$ respects the defining relations of the Yangian.
+The goal of this subsection is to obtain relations (see \propref{prop:Jroot}) which will be useful in the next section to verify that the coproduct on $Y(\g)$ respects the defining relations of the Yangian.